mcmulman/recipes/README.md

 ### Deploy to GitHub Pages

-   - Push the changes to the repository
+   - Push the changes to the repository (run Build before!!!)

 ### Live Demo